Waidthaler/simplecli/README.md

 ## License <a name="license"></a>

-Copyright 2019-2020 Erich Waidthaler and subsequent contributors
+Copyright 2019-2023 Eric O'Dell and subsequent contributors

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: